Kunull/Writeups/docs/Pwn College/Assembly Crash Course.md

 ## level 22

 > Perform the following:\
-> Jump to the absolute address 0x403000
+> &emsp;Jump to the absolute address 0x403000

 ### Absolute jump